BOOSTING THE MORALE & WELFARE OF PARK RANGERS

-The Zambezi Society and some of its conservation partners are trying to provide some facilities that will make the lives of these brave men and women a bit more comfortable, and help to boost their morale.
+The Zambezi Society is working through the Zambezi Elephant Fund and local tourism operators, to provide some facilities that will make the lives of these brave men and women a bit more comfortable, and help to boost their morale.

-The facility was installed temporarily in the station "library" pending the completion of a new Recreational Centre which is currently under construction and will ultimately house a range of recreational facilities, including the television.
+A brand new Recreational Centre is currently under construction (see above) and will ultimately house a range of recreational facilities for the rangers and their families.